 File parfit.wnd contains the best wind found after minimizing the χ^2 .
-It has the same structure of the input file winds.dat (see Sec.
-3.5).
-However, the date of the wind is set to day=0, month=0, year=0.
-If the input wind file is used (flag rwindfile=1), then parfit.wnd becomes a duplicate of file winds.dat.
+It has the same structure of the input file wind.dat (see Sec.3.5).
+With flag rwindfile=0, the date of the wind is set to day=0, month=0, year=0.
+If the input wind file is used (flag rwindfile=1), then parfit.wnd contains the best wind selected among those contained in file wind.dat.